ta18/learn-hugo/README.md

 # ROS4PRO Material

-This repository is the new learn.ros4pro website.
+This repository is the new learn.e.ros4pro website.
-It is currently in development and not ready to deploy!
+It is created with Hugo, a Jamstack framework.

 ## Installation and getting started